Li-OmicsLab-MPU/MIGOE-Checklist/README.md

 ## Overview

 The MIGOE (Minimum Information for Generative Omics Evaluation) framework establishes rigorous standards for evaluating generative AI models in omics research.
 It addresses critical challenges in establishing trust boundaries and audit standards for clinical artificial intelligence (ACI) deployment.

+Generative omics is spearheading a paradigm leap from passive data alignment to active contextual inference.
+The MIGOE framework ensures that this escalation in capabilities is accompanied by rigorous auditing standards.
+Our goal is to shift the debate from "whether the generation is absolutely real" to "at what level of maturity a model can be held accountable for specific scientific claims," ensuring that virtual cohorts and Artificial Clinical Intelligence (ACI) serve as reliable accelerators rather than amplifiers of biases and algorithmic hallucinations.

 ![MIGOE Framework Overview](assets/migoe-framework-overview.png)

 ## Core Values

-- **Trust Boundary Definition**: Clearly define the capability scope and limitations of generative omics models
+- **Trust Boundary Definition**: Clearly define the capability scope and limitations of generative omics models.
-- **Audit Standards**: Provide repeatable and verifiable evaluation methodologies
+- **Audit Standards**: Provide repeatable and verifiable evaluation methodologies.
-- **Clinical Translation Support**: Ensure quality assurance for ACI system deployment
+- **Clinical Translation Support**: Ensure quality assurance for ACI system deployment.
-- **Community-Driven Updates**: Continuously integrate latest research and best practices
+- **Community-Driven Updates**: Continuously integrate latest research and best practices.

-## Target Audience

-- Multi-omics data scientists and bioinformaticians
-- Generative AI model developers
-- Clinical metabolomics researchers
-- Medical AI regulators and auditors
-- Precision medicine and translational medicine practitioners

 ---

 ## Six Core Principles